Pauline Chalamet: Early life

-Chalamet was born in New York City, the first child of Nicole Flender and Marc Chalamet, and grew up in the federally subsidized artists' building Manhattan Plaza, in Hell's Kitchen.
+Chalamet was born in New York City, the first child of Nicole Flender and Marc Chalamet, and grew up in the federally subsidized artists' building Manhattan Plaza, in Hell's Kitchen under the Mitchell–Lama program.
 Her younger brother is actor Timothée Chalamet.
 Her mother, Nicole Flender, is a third-generation New Yorker, of half Russian Jewish and half Austrian Jewish descent.
+Pauline was raised Jewish.
 Flender is a real estate broker at The Corcoran Group, and a former Broadway dancer; Flender earned her bachelor's degree in French from Yale University, and has been a language and dance teacher.
-Her French father, Marc Chalamet, is an editor for the UNICEF and former New York correspondent for Le Parisien.
+Her French father, Marc Chalamet, is an editor for the UNICEF and New York correspondent for Le Parisien.
 Marc Chalamet is from Nîmes and is of a Protestant Christian background.
-Chalamet's paternal grandmother, who moved to France, was Canadian.
+Pauline's paternal grandmother, who had moved to France, was originally from Brantford, Ontario.
+On her mother's side, she is a niece of husband-and-wife filmmakers and producers Rodman Flender and Amy Lippman.
+She was named after the Éric Rohmer film Pauline at the Beach.
+Chalamet has described her family as "very middle-class".